aflaxman/learning-about-transformers-for-epidemic-forecasting/README.md

 1. Set up Python environment (see Tools & Setup section)
 2. Create a GitHub repository for your course work
 3. Download at least one dataset from Project Tycho
-4. Read Week 1's paper (skim is fine for first pass)
+4. Read Week 1's paper
 5. Optional: Watch [But what is a GPT?](https://www.3blue1brown.com/lessons/gpt) by 3Blue1Brown for intuition on decoder-only models

 ---